-The built to boundary allotments are generally regular in shape and incorporate mostly 10m - 12.5m frontages, with some 12.5m - 15m wide allotments providing opportunity for a built to boundary outcome.
+The built to boundary allotments are generally regular in shape and have areas less than 360m2.
 These allotment types have been designed to accommodate the allotment requirements for built to boundary products as per the Concept Plan for Precincts G and H. In accordance with the endorsed Concept Plan, no studio or apartment style developments are proposed as part of this application.